Apr 23-24: LT London, Booth E50! Meet Us There!

 6. E-learning provides education on demand

-Today’s employees are used to getting information on demand through platforms like Google, YouTube, Wikipedia, or an LXP.
-It’s no surprise that they would feel restricted by slow, traditional learning channels they might find in their workplace.
-That’s where online training offers benefits for employees.
+Today’s employees are used to getting information instantly through platforms like Google, YouTube, Wikipedia, or a Learning Experience Platform (LXP).
+So it’s no surprise they might feel restricted by slower, traditional learning channels at work.
+That’s where online training offers clear benefits.

 7. Easily track your learning progress